Chocks: Indian Political Dynamics

 Praja Socialist Party (1952)

 In 1934, Jayaprakash Narayan, Asoka Mehta, and Ram Manohar Lohia established the Congress Socialist Party (CSP) as a socialist wing within the Indian National Congress (INC), drawing inspiration from Fabianism.
 Following independence, under the influence of Jayaprakash Narayan, the CSP broke away from the Congress and formed the Socialist Party.
-In the 1952 general election, the Socialist Party secured 12 seats with 1.1 crore votes, making it the second-largest party at the time.
+In the 1952 General Election, the Socialist Party secured 12 seats with 1.1 crore votes, making it the second-largest party at the time.

 Disillusioned by the growing right-wing influence within the Congress, J.B.
 Kripalani departed and founded the Kisan Mazdoor Praja Party in 1951.
 In 1952, the Socialist Party merged with the Kisan Mazdoor Praja Party to form the Praja Socialist Party (PSP).
 Subsequently, the Praja Socialist Party witnessed several internal divisions over the years.
 For instance, in 1964, George Fernandes formed the Samyukta Socialist Party (SS) as a breakaway faction from the PSP.